Chapman's Pool Lifeboat Station: History

 At a meeting of the RNLI committee of management on Thursday 8 April 1866, the report from the Inspector of Lifeboats following his visit to Chapman's Pool was read and approved.
 A later meeting of 3 May 1866 confirmed a donation of £300 had been received for the provision of a lifeboat.

 The lifeboat and equipment was funded by an anonymous donation from "E. M. S.", via Admiral Gambier, and a new boathouse was constructed, at a further cost of £299-10s-0d.

-In November 1866, "it having been recommended that a life-boat should be placed on the Isle of Purbeck, for the protection of the crews of vessels wrecked on the rocky ledges in the neighbourhood and off St. Alban's Head", a 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (6) oars, (single banked), was transported to Wareham, Dorset free of charge by the London and South Western Railway.
+In November 1866, "it having been recommended that a life-boat should be placed on the Isle of Purbeck, for the protection of the crews of vessels wrecked on the rocky ledges in the neighbourhood and off St. Alban's Head", a 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was transported to Wareham, Dorset free of charge by the London and South Western Railway.
 From there, the lifeboat was drawn on its carriage through the village of Corfe Castle to Swanage.
 At a ceremony in Swanage, the lifeboat was named George Scott by Lady Augusta Henrietta Freemantle (née Scott), sister of John Scott, 3rd Earl of Eldon, and then launched for a demonstration, to the cheers of the watching crowd.

 During the gale of 25 September 1868, the schooner Liberty of Portsmouth was wrecked on Kimmeridge Ledge.
 Despite the best efforts of Henry Stocks, Chief Officer, and five men of Kimmeridge Coastguard, who were later rewarded £3-10s by the RNLI committee for their efforts, and the Chapman's Pool lifeboat, all hands were lost.
 The wreck would result in the establishment of the lifeboat, located just 4 mi further west.